That's the big picture in Mississippi. Now, let's look at the details.

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

-Mississippi Code section 15-1-49 contains a sort of "catch-all" statute of limitations that will apply to almost all lawsuits over car accident injuries or damage to a vehicle or other property This law gives you three years to ask Mississippi’s civil court system for a remedy for any kind of injury or harm caused by someone else.
-So, in the context of a car accident, any lawsuit by any driver, passenger, motorcycle rider, bicyclist, pedestrian, or property owner harmed as a result of the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.
+Mississippi Code section 15-1-49 contains a sort of "catch-all" statute of limitations that will apply to almost all lawsuits over car accident injuries or damage to a vehicle or other property.
+This law gives you three years to ask Mississippi's civil court system for a remedy for any kind of injury or harm caused by someone else.
+So, in the context of a car accident, any lawsuit by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, pedestrian, or property owner harmed as a result of the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.

 That same deadline also governs a wrongful death claim that might be if anyone was killed as a result of the car accident.
 The only difference is that for these wrongful death claims, the three-year "clock" starts running on the date of the accident victim's death (as opposed to the accident date).